darkRose173/goREST/README.md

 /api/books/{id} *PUT*     : To update a book entry with ID <br>

 ### Routing
 gorilla/mux is being used to setup for routing.
-It provides some powerful feature like grouping/middleware/handler etc. (Gorilla Mux)[github.com/gorilla/mux]
+It provides some powerful feature like grouping/middleware/handler etc. [Gorilla Mux](github.com/gorilla/mux)

 	r := mux.NewRouter()